 - Mobile websites of news sites, blogs and other sites across the Internet

-Your ads can now appear on Google Discover.
+Your ads can now appear on Discover on Google Search.
 This means that you’ll be able to serve visually rich ads to users, according to the user’s relevant interests.

 Campaign optimisation and bidding